zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/captcha/recaptcha.md

 ## Integration

+1. Access the [reCAPTCHA](https://www.google.com/recaptcha/admin) Admin and obtain the Site & Secret Keys.
 1. Access a Builder layout and [create](../../setup#creating-a-form) a Form Area.
 1. Add a reCAPTCHA Element from the Form Essentials group.
-1. Access the element settings and input the Site and Secret keys obtained from the [Admin Console](#admin-console).
+1. Access the element settings and input the obtained keys.